Mayor Darrell Steinberg Proposes List Of Reforms For Sacramento Police Department

 Steinberg’s list of reforms includes creating an inspector general to independently investigate officer-involved shootings and deadly use-of-force cases.
 He also wants to change the types of calls police respond to — meaning officers wouldn’t have to handle anything that doesn’t involve a crime.

+“Our first proposal is to change the long-standing practice that the police department exclusively investigates their own,” Steinberg said.

-This would mean that a new non-law enforcement unit would be created to handle things like mental health calls.
+He wants the inspector general to independently investigate officer-involved shootings.
+Additionally, he wants to invest $5 million from the city’s general fund to create a new non-law enforcement responder unit to handle things like mental health calls.

+“Our community is crying out for zero-tolerance police brutality and any form of racism,” said Steinberg.

 RELATED: Police Chief Responds To Sacramento Activists’ Demand For Police Reform